Gunnza/Online-3D-Fighting-Game/README.md

 # Online-3D-Fighting-Game
 My Final Project was on Online Networking within games and how they are made.
-I created a working Online prototype with some combat features in Unity
+I created a working Online prototype with some combat features in Unity.
+The files are a little unorganised at the moment